 Positron emission tomography (PET) is used to diagnose chest and lung problems.
 For a PET scan, a safe radioactive liquid (tracer) is injected into the bloodstream.
 It takes about 45 minutes for the tracer to be in your system.
 Once the tracer is there, the healthcare provider takes a scan of your body.
 A PET scan can be helpful for finding cancer.
 It can also help find out if a cancer has spread.
 This is called staging.
 In some cases, you may need more testing before cancer is diagnosed or ruled out.

-Like the CT scan, MRI takes many images of the chest and lungs.
-Contrast may be given through an IV line.
+Like the CT scan, MRI takes many detailed images of the chest and lungs without the use of X-ray radiation.
+Contrast dye may be given through an IV line.
 The healthcare provider then takes a scan.
 MRI helps your provider find out if a mass is affecting other structures in the chest, such as blood vessels.

 Before your imaging test, do the following: